Benchmarked engineering qualifications

 Technical report route: Gain IEng by producing an in-depth technical report of a project or theory, which demonstrates your ability to work at IEng level

-Regardless of route, all IEng candidates must undertake a Professional Review Interview - this will be with two SOE approved IEng qualified assessors, who will talk to you about your skills, experience and assess you against the competencies for the qualifications.
+Regardless of route, all IEng candidates must undertake a Professional Review Interview (PRI).
+It is conducted with two SOE approved IEng qualified assessors, who will talk to you about your skills, experience and assess you against the competencies for the qualifications.

 Senior leaders in engineering and business